15 Nisan 2009

 10 Nisan 2009

+In foreign affairs, perhaps like in love affairs, time may turn dirty charcoal into beautiful diamonds and shiny metal into ugly rust.
+This time, the Turks and Americans are trying the diamonds after the bitter taste of dust.
 After more than half-a-century-long love (and hate) affair it is too difficult to know whether it was the Turks or the Americans who gave the other a pair of cuff links and which one gave the troubles to the other.
 Or whether President Barack Obama’s visit was a "call from a booth in the Midwest," or if Prime Minister Recep Tayyip Erdogan’s "yes to all" was offering diamonds to the American.

 Of course politics in the 21st century is so much different to the love affairs of the mid 70s, when the song that gave its name to this headline was written.
 But since we are talking about "love revived" in the personality of President Obama, let’s talk about love Ğ between allies, not lovers.
 The Turks were too happy because the foreign head of state they love the most held their prime minister’s hand uninterrupted "for several minutes" which was a sign of "love."